Samsung/tizen-docs/docs/application/design/wearable/design-wearables.md

 # Design for Wearables

-Wearables have created a more intimate and responsive context to user interaction that’s different from other mobile devices such as smartphones and tablets.
+Wearables have created a more intimate and responsive context to user interaction that's different from other mobile devices such as smartphones and tablets.

 ## Intimate and Responsive

-The Gear responds to movements from a user’s wrist.
+The Gear responds to movements from a user's wrist.
 It automatically reveals the watch face when the user lifts their wrist, as it interprets this gesture as an intention to check the watch.
 You can also provide diverse haptic responses as the Gear is always connected to the user's body.